chenchenzi/chenzixu/content/resources/3asr/sr1.md

 weight: 1
 ---

-In this chapter, I demonstrate how to make use of a few open-source state-of-the-art pre-trained ASR models which were trained on very large dataset to transcribe English speech.
-The models are in various sizes and accuracy.
+In this chapter, I demonstrate how to utilise two sets of open-source state-of-the-art pre-trained ASR models which were trained on very large dataset to transcribe English speech: (1) OpenAI's Whisper; (2) Facebook's Wav2Vec2.
+The models come in various sizes and accuracy.
 The larger models are usually much slower but generate more accurate transcripts.

 You will benefit from this tutorial if (1) you are working on one of the major languages with pre-trained ASR models and (2) you want to transcribe speech recordings of the language.
 Although having some basic knowledge of Unix Shell and Python would enhance your understanding of the tutorial, don't worry if you're not familiar with them.
 Feel free to follow along regardless!